After my "Sunday in Sydney," I got up at 5 a.m. on Monday morning and drove over

 to the nearby Sydney International Airport, where I said goodbye to the Toyota Camry, my

 faithful companion during the last two months and 9,075 miles.

 I got checked in at the airport, went through customs, and then at exactly 9:12

 a.m., I hopped on my Air Canada plane bound for North America.

-After finding my seat, I settled back for what I hoped would be an
+I found my seat and settled back for what I hoped would be an

 seemed an eternity (well o.k., half an eternity), they fixed the problem and the plane took off,

-so I settled back in my seat once again.
+so I settled back into my seat once again.

-going to land in Honolulu in about 8 hours and then continue on to Vancouver,
+The plane was going to land in Honolulu in about eight hours and then continue on to Vancouver,

 British Columbia, so I popped in a MP3 disc of Jann Arden, put on my headphones,